Elon, North Carolina

 Two False Interpretations of Matthew 5:48

-a) The problem is that the Greek word ΤΕΛΕΙΟΣ does not always refer to sinless perfection.
+a) The Greek word ΤΕΛΕΙΟΣ (“perfect”) does not always refer to sinless perfection.

 ΤΕΛΕΙΟΣ is used in Hebrews 5:14 and clearly does not refer to sinless perfection.
 The passage says, “But solid food is for the mature (τελειος), who by constant use have trained themselves to distinguish good from evil”.
 Jesus meant when He told the rich young ruler in Matthew 19:21.